Cafu's eldest son dies in Brazil

-Brazilian World Cup winner Cafu is mourning the death of his son, Danilo.

-The Albert Einstein Hospital in Sao Paulo confirmed to Omnisport the passing of the former defender's eldest child.
+The Albert Einstein Hospital in Sao Paulo confirmed the passing of the former defender's eldest child.

 No further information was provided in line with a request from the family.